timed-c/end-to-end-toolchain/README.md

 	Options:
   	--posix                Compile Timed C code for POSIX compliant platform.
+  	--freertos             Compile Timed C code for freeRTOS platform --static-analysis {KTA, OTAWA} <name of file> Perform WCET computation of code fragments with hard deadline using the specified static analysis tool.
+Currently supported arguments are either OTAWA or KTA.
+Here, <name of file> is the file containing definition of function with hard deadline.

-  	--freertos             Compile Timed C code for freeRTOS platform --exec                 Compiles the Timed C file and outputs the executable.
+  	--exec                 Compiles the Timed C file and outputs the executable.
   	--compiler <path_to_compiler>
                            Path to cross compiler.
   	--run                  Compile and run.
 	--save <path_to_temp_folder>
                            Specify path to folder to save generated files.

 To compile `posix_example.c` we run the following command.
 Note that the tool will save the source-to-source transformed Timed C in `temp/`  (as temp is given as arguement to the `--save` option)